Saturday, January 31, 2009

 In case Rowena dies, who will inherit her estate?
 Josefa alone?
 Or Josefa jointly with the children of Rowena’s deceased brothers and sisters (meaning the nephews and nieces)?

-Articles 1003 to 1010 are the NCC's governing rules on the right of collateral relatives to inherit:
+Articles 1003 to 1010 are the NCC’s governing rules on the right of collateral relatives to inherit when a person dies intestate (without a last will):

 Art.
 1003.
 If there are no descendants, ascendants, illegitimate children, or a surviving spouse, the collateral relatives shall succeed to the entire estate of the deceased in accordance with the following articles.